 Initial investigations suggest the blaze started when a tire exploded, causing sparks that ignited the natural gas-fueled vehicle.
 Rescue efforts were hampered by the intense heat inside the bus, which posed a risk of further explosions.

 Piyalak Thinkaew, a rescuer from the Ruam Katanyu Foundation, stated that most of the bodies were found in the middle and back seats of the bus.
-This led rescuers to believe that the fire had originated at the front of the vehicle.
+This led rescuers to believe that the fire had originated at the front of the vehicle and the passengers then tried to move toward the back.

 Authorities are still working to identify all the victims.
 Three teachers and 20 students remained unaccounted for, while 16 students were treated for minor injuries.
 Three girls were initially hospitalized, including one with severe burns to her face, mouth, and eyes.